abbreviatedman/fast/readme.md

 To deploy somewhere else, simply run `npm run build`.
 This will create a directory called `_static`.
 Deploy that folder using a deployment platform of your choice.

+## Design Principles For FAST

+- Convention over configuration.
+The headings, splash pages, and fonts are already styled, deployment and sharing are automated as much as possible, .
+The point is to focus on content, not styling or deployment or sharing.
+- Leverage what's already there. [reveal-js], [reveal-md], [GitHub], and [surge] are doing the heavy lifting, so we can glue it all together with a cohesive and configuration-free design.
+And this documentation, while extensive, cannot and does not need to cover those libraries.
+- Consistent, simple, and user-friendly interface.
+All serving and deployment is run through NPM scripts, even in cases where the Bash commands are fairly routine.
+All changes to how the user writes markdown (chiefly the Style Directive system) are as straightforward, intuitive, and forgiving as possible.
+- Listen to users.
+This has started as a project for, "What would I have wanted 3 years ago," but I am _not_ the only target audience anymore.

 ## Further Reading

 You can read more about the tools FAST leverages at the following sites: